MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-21-Veteran-Readiness-Employment-Education/subpart-D-Administration-Educational-Assistance-Programs/subjectgroup-ECFRdb6df9f61d2e302-Administrative/section-21.4005.md

 (A) His or her position does not require him or her to perform duties involved in the investigation of irregular actions on the part of educational institutions or veterans or eligible persons in connection with 10 U.S.C. chapter 1606 or 38 U.S.C. chapters 30, 32, 33, 35 or 36.

-(B) His or her work is not connected in any way with the inspection, approval, or supervision of educational institutions desiring to train veterans or eligible persons, or desiring to offer licensing or certification tests to veterans or elegible persons.
+(B) His or her work is not connected in any way with the inspection, approval, or supervision of educational institutions desiring to train veterans or eligible persons, or desiring to offer licensing or certification tests to veterans or eligible persons.

 (Authority: 10 U.S.C.
 16136(b); 38 U.S.C.
 3034(a), 3241(a), 3323(a), 3683, 3689)